hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

 article itself.
 We now want to find out if certain words are present in them or not.

-The way FTS is implemented in Postgres is by getting a semantic vector for all of the words contained in the document.
+The way full text search is implemented in Postgres is by getting a semantic vector for all of the words contained in the document.
 So, when we search for words like "jump", we will match all instances of the word like "jumping", "jumped".
 So in essence we will be searching just the vector